 How about setting up a chicken life cycle sensory bin?

 Dye some egg shells and make a pretty picture in this fun activity from Rainy Day Mum.

-How about hiding some small Easter treats in plastic eggs and trying to guess what is hidden in each by shaking the eggs and listening to the sound made.
+Try hiding small Easter treats in plastic eggs and trying to guess what is hidden in each by shaking the eggs and listening to the sound made.

 Can you rescue the chicks from the ice?
 Try using warm water and salt to see which works best.

-Do you have any more ideas for us?
+Do you have any more Easter Experiments ideas for us?